Elena Baltacha: 2009

 Baltacha began 2009 by falling in the first round of qualifying for the Auckland Open before winning three matches to qualify for the Australian Open.
 She joined compatriots Katie O'Brien (also a qualifier), Anne Keothavong and Melanie South in the main draw; the first time that four British women had competed in the main draw of a Grand Slam other than Wimbledon since the 1992 US Open.
-Baltacha came up against German, Anna-Lena Grönefeld, in the first round and defeated her comfortably to set up a clash with former world No. 1, Amélie Mauresmo.
+Baltacha came up against German Anna-Lena Grönefeld in the first round and defeated her comfortably to set up a clash with former world No. 1, Amélie Mauresmo.
 Despite surprising many by taking the first set, Baltacha eventually lost in three sets.

 February saw Baltacha represent her country in the Fed Cup where she won all three of her singles rubbers in straight sets.
 In April, Baltacha was the top seed in the $75k ITF tournament in Monzón where she reached the quarterfinals before losing to former world No. 4, Kimiko Date-Krumm in a close three-set match.
 Later that month she reached the final of a $25k where she faced the No. 6 seed, Junri Namigata, and won to give her the sixth ITF singles title of her career.
 In May, she reached the semifinals of a $50k in Fukuoka before going on to reach the final round of qualifying for the French Open, where she lost to Yaroslava Shvedova.
-Between the French Open and Wimbledon, she reached the semifinals of another $50k and reached the second round of the International tournament, the Eastbourne Classic.
+Between the French Open and Wimbledon, she reached the semifinals of another $50k and reached the second round of the Eastbourne Classic.
 She beat Georgie Stoop in the first round before falling in an epic three-set battle with the then world No. 27, Anastasia Pavlyuchenkova.
-She received a wildcard into the main draw of Wimbledon in June where she came up against world No. 33, Alona Bondarenko, in the first round.
+She received a wildcard into the main draw of Wimbledon where she came up against world No. 33, Alona Bondarenko, in the first round.
 Baltacha managed to come back from a set down to win in three sets.
 She then went on to lose to Kirsten Flipkens in round two.

 This was followed by three consecutive losses in the first round of qualifying for WTA events before Baltacha won two matches to qualify for the Rogers Cup, a Premier tournament.
 She faced former world No. 1, Kim Clijsters, in the second tournament of her comeback and lost to the Belgian in straight sets.
 Following this, she reached the final round of qualifying for the US Open before going on to win the $75k in Shrewsbury.
 She beat fellow Brit, Katie O'Brien, in the final.
 This result was enough to put both finalists into the top 100 for the first time in each of their careers.
 After this, Baltacha reached the semifinals of one more $50k, the second round of a $100k (where she had to withdraw due to food poisoning) and the quarterfinals of a $75k tournament.
 These showings helped her accumulate enough points to catapult her back to the British number-one spot.
 Her year-end ranking was world No. 87.